-is used when the fire initiates in the area (open or enclosed) which houses the engine.
+Used when the fire initiates in the area (open or enclosed) that houses the engine.
 Generally, most engine compartments are located at the front end of the vehicle under the hood.
 However, some engines are mounted midway (referred to as mid- engine) on the chassis, and some are located at the rear of the vehicle.